Ultimate Guide to Planning Hiking Trips

 - When will you go?

-These are the main questions you need to answer during the planning stage of your hiking adventure.
-This will allow you to fine-tune your gear and food selection, develop a realistic timeline, and anticipate potential problems.
+Answering these questions will allow you to fine-tune your gear and food selection, develop a realistic timeline, and anticipate potential problems.

 How to plan a hiking trip - essentials